martyn82/handbook/docs/_pages/tactics/maintainability/prevent-ripple-effects/intermediary.md

 grandparent: tactics-maintainability
 parent: tactics-maintainability-preventrippleeffects
 top: tactics
+excerpt: If B has any type of dependency on A other than semantic, it is possible to insert an intermediary between B and A that manages activities associated with the dependency.
 ---

 If B has any type of dependency on A other than semantic, it is possible to insert an intermediary between B and A that manages activities associated with the